ziap/ziap.github.io/content/blog/parallel-array/index.md

 ```

 This is one of the reasons why some people want SoAs to be a first-class
-language feature, so that we can use them with better ergonomy.
-In other words,
+language feature so that we can use them with better ergonomics.
+In other
-we want the performance of SoAs, while retaining intuitiveness of AoSs.
-I
+words, we want the performance of SoAs while retaining the intuitiveness of
-wanted to see if this is possible with TypeScript metaprogramming.
+AoSs.
+I wanted to see if this is possible with TypeScript metaprogramming.

 # Implementation